Assessment and Evaluation

 - Core partners have committed to a long-term partnership and have signed a Memorandum of Understanding (MOU)

-- All or most core positions/roles are in place (director, after school coordinator, school health programs coordinator, parent coordinator)
+- All or most core positions/roles are in place (director, expanded learning coordinator, wellness supports coordinator, family and community engagement coordinator)

 - Programming is strongly aligned with the needs of the school and community